 If the answer to any of these is “no”, TSIA can help!
 I encourage you to check out my “State of Managed Services and XaaS 2019” paper, which is available to anyone.
 Members of TSIA’s Managed Services practice have exclusive access to another valuable resource, “Emerging Economic Engines of Technology Providers”.

-I hope to see you there!
-In the meantime, be sure to reach out to TSIA to talk to us about how membership in our Managed Services research and advisory practice can help you solve your biggest challenges in successfully integrating managed services into your as-a-service business strategy.
+Be sure to reach out to TSIA to talk to us about how membership in our Managed Services research and advisory practice can help you solve your biggest challenges in successfully integrating managed services into your as-a-service business strategy.
 From data-backed research to business frameworks and focused advisory, TSIA is helping thousands of technology and services professionals like you stay ahead in the face of this changing industry.
 I look forward to hearing from you.

 Post Date: April 24, 2019